skills/code-with-codespaces/.github/steps/3-customize-codespace.md

 ## Step 3: Add Features

-You can further customize your codespace by adding feature layers, VS Code extensions, VS Code settings, host requirements, and much more.
+You can further customize your codespace by adding container feature, VS Code extensions, VS Code settings, host requirements, and much more.

 Let's add the GitHub CLI, extensions to run the python program using VS Code, and a custom script to install some packages when first creating the Codespace.